yohasebe/fzf-alfred-workflow/README.md

 **Change Log**

-- 1.12.0: Modifier keys on a result: ⌘ reveals it in Finder, ⌃ copies its path, ⇧ opens its enclosing folder as before
+- 1.12.0: Modifier keys on a result: ⌘ reveals it in Finder, ⌃ or ⌥ copies its path, ⇧ opens its enclosing folder as before
 - 1.11.0: Search history now records a search when one of its results is chosen, instead of recording every keystroke along the way; repeating a search moves it back to the top rather than adding a duplicate; `fzf-history` collapses repeats, so history files written by earlier versions read as a list of searches too
 - 1.10.0: Filenames stored in either Unicode normalization form are now matched, so a query typed through a Japanese IME finds names macOS saved in decomposed form; optional candidate cache makes repeat searches on large search paths instant; results can be previewed with Quick Look; packages/bundles are handled correctly (see below); queries are no longer passed through a shell
 - 1.9.2: Show a clear error message in Alfred and the debugger when `fd` or `fzf` cannot be located, instead of silently returning no results